 I also love how the author had three major events taking place that we are all familiar with.
 The most recent one was really intense because most of us lived through that ourselves.

 I’m very interesting to see what the author has in story for her next book.

-Visit Susan here.
+Visit Gabrielle here.

 A copy of this book was given to me through Netgalley.
 All opinions are my own.